Siege of Jama (1658): Relief

 In the evening, as soon as the Swedish preparations were finished, Christer Horn marched of Narva with a force of 800 cavalry and infantry, along with four cannons.
 Marching through the night, the Swedish relief force launched a surprise attack on the besieging Russians early in the morning, forcing the Russians to disperse, thus abandoning the siege.
 Horn also captured 300 horses and freed some civilian captives.
 The Russians lost 200 men, while Horn only lost some 14 dragoons.

 The commander at Jama had planned on surrendering on the very same day, only at noon.
 Either Horn's timing had been lucky, or he had been kept informed about the negotiations and thus planned the relief expedition on the day of the planned surrender and when the Russians were confident in their success, and less likely to be vigilant.

 Aftermath

-Before Horn departed to Narva, he brought in additional gunpowder and reinforced the garrison with 40 soldiers and two artillerymen.
+Before Horn departed for Narva, he brought in additional gunpowder and reinforced the garrison with 40 soldiers and two artillerymen.
 Following the successful relief expedition, Russia withdrew most of the raiders from Jama in early March, along with executing all of their prisoners.